romanerobb/robbchris/README.md

-# robbchris
+# About
-This is the repository for the starter project created by Romane Orlando Robb and Christopher Lipovsky.
+This is the repository for the starter project created by Romane Orlando Robb.

-Hello

-## Hello
+## Tech Stack

-Hello
+React

 ### Hello